28 Liberty Street: Previous uses

 The block was formerly two smaller city blocks, separated by Cedar Street, which ran west to east.
 The Middle Collegiate Church was built on the northern portion of the lot in 1731.
 Later becoming the city's main Post Office in the mid-19th century, the church building was torn down in 1882.
 The building site then served as the headquarters of the Mutual Life Insurance Company of New York starting in 1884.
 The firm of Graham, Anderson, Probst & White designed a 38-story building for Mutual Life at 18 Pine Street, which was completed in 1928.
 The insurance company moved to Broadway in 1950.
 Mutual Life had expanded into several annexes on Liberty and Cedar Streets, as well as rented space in two buildings on Cedar Street.

 Cedar Street was closed in the late 1950s to make way for 28 Liberty Street's construction.
 In exchange for acquiring the block of Cedar Street, Chase agreed to cede 8 to 15 ft on each side of the lot for street-widening, paid the city $100,000, and took responsibility for utilities under the newly closed portion of Cedar Street.
 The city had rarely closed streets for private commercial development, except when there was "substantial" benefit to the public, such as with Grand Central Depot (later Grand Central Terminal) and the original Pennsylvania Station.
-Chemical Bank, which purchased the adjacent 20 Pine Street, agreed to carve out an arcade on that building along the southern facade of the ground level in order to allow the widening of the Pine Street sidewalk.
+Chemical Bank, which purchased the adjacent 20 Pine Street, agreed to carve out an arcade in the entrance area of the building along Pine Street, allowing the entranceway to be set back and widening Chemical's section of the Pine Street sidewalk to the same 8 feet agreed to by Chase.
+The sidewalk therefore runs under the building's second floor, with the building's support columns at the edge of the redesigned sidewalk space.